-Our compensation strategy objectives relative to our Chief Executive Officer and Chief Financial Officer resulted from their willingness to forgo base salaries and incentive cash compensation.
-In evaluating the compensation flexibility afforded by these executives, the Compensation Committee, in consultation with the independent compensation consultant, proposed, and the Board of Directors approved, compensation packages comprised of equity and the opportunity to participate in standard employee benefits with the intention of providing market level compensation and closely aligning the compensation of these executives to the value generated for stockholders.
-The structures negotiated and proposed by the Compensation Committee represent a one year arrangement for 2015.
-The same arrangements related to cash compensation are expected to be continued in 2016 and will continue to be reviewed annually.
-The Board of Directors has the authority to approve changes to the compensation of the Chief Executive Officer and Chief Financial Officer at any time.
+In 2013, our Chief Executive Officer and Chief Financial Officer proposed, and the Board of Directors approved, a pay program that eliminated base salaries and incentive cash compensation for the Chief Executive Officer and Chief Financial Officer to help the company manage the cash expenses.
+In evaluating the compensation flexibility afforded by these executives, the Compensation Committee, in consultation with the independent compensation consultant developed a program that was comprised of equity awards and the opportunity to participate in standard employee benefits based on delivering a market based compensation program, aligned with the long-term value created for our stockholders.
+The structures negotiated and proposed by the Compensation Committee were first implemented in 2013 as a one-year policy.
+The same arrangements related to cash compensation continued since then in 2014, 2015 and 2016.
+We expect to maintain this approach in 2017.
+The Compensation Committee expects to review this compensation structure annually as part of the normal course review of executive compensation.
+The Board of Directors has the authority to approve changes to such compensation of the Chief Executive Officer and Chief Financial Officer at any time.